 As the card tracker technique can also be used to elicit advice, we can pose the question, "What can Tracy do to encourage a better outcome?"
 We reshuffle and relocate the Ace, which is again reversed, but now flanked by the reversed Queen of Pentacles and the reversed Nine of Wands.
 Remember, we are not looking for predictions at this point, but for suggestions for potential courses of action.
-(Reading for this type of advice is the subject of my book, Tarot: Your Everyday Guide.)
 The reversed Queen of Pentacles may indicate that to succeed, Tracy needs to ease off of some of her domestic responsibilities, while the reversed Nine of Wands may suggest a need to narrow her choices, perhaps becoming more specialized.
-As for the reversed Ace of Wands, that may be telling her it's OK to take it easier and make a slower transition.
+As for the reversed Ace of Wands, that may be telling her that it's okay to take it easier and make a slower transition.

 The card tracking technique can also be applied when you want to know more about all of the cards in a given reading, though this works best if you used a relatively small layout.
 After reshuffling, you just go through the deck and pull out all the cards that had been in the original reading, plus their neighbors on either side, setting them in rows.
 Thus, if your reading was a Three Card Spread, it is expanded into three rows of three, making a Nine Square with the original cards in the middle column.
 Here, you can appreciate the symmetry, and the Nine Square as a geometrical figure is prominent in the history of magic as something of a cosmogram (a model of the world).

 Sometimes one of the cards you're searching for turns out to be either the first or last card in the reshuffled deck.
-If the card is on top, I treat it as part of a circle spectrum, using the bottom card as its right-hand neighbor.
-Vice versa if the card is on the bottom.
+If the card is on top, I treat it as part of a circle spectrum, using the bottom card as its right-hand neighbor (and vice versa if the card is on the bottom).
 If you're looking for multiple cards, two of them may come up next to each other.
-That's OK, because this just reinforces the interrelationship between these cards; look to the cards that flank the paired cards, and consider them all as a group.
-If in the process of reshuffling, some cards that were originally upright come out reversed or vice versa, that's OK; too, just consider how their meanings may be modified in their new context.
+That's okay, because this just reinforces the interrelationship between these cards; look to the cards that flank the paired cards, and consider them all as a group.
+If in the process of reshuffling, some cards that were originally upright come out reversed or vice versa, that's okay, too—just consider how their meanings may be modified in their new context.

 With these principals in mind, you can also structure searches around special card themes.
 So, if you are wondering about two people who are in a relationship, shuffle and look for the Lovers card, because the cards that flank it will give you insight into what each person brings to the relationship; in an advice reading, it can suggest what each person ought to bring to the relationship.
 If you are wondering what blend of qualities are needed to achieve self-improvement or healing, look for the Temperance card.
 To learn how to access help from spiritual sources, or to identify helpers in Spirit, look to the Star card.
 Because this type of search can engage the archetypal issues that affect so many different human situations, it can shed light on many other aspects of life, while providing new revelations about individual cards.